Nurse Practitioner, Psychiatric Mental Health (CNP)

 |NURS 775||Diagnosis and Management of Psychiatric/Mental Health Conditions||3|

-Clinical Practicum courses can be completed at the student's desired pace.
-A student may elect to take variable (1-3) credit hours for any practicum course.
-1 credit hour = 84 clinical contact hours.
-A total of 500 clinical hours must be completed to earn this certificate.
-A variable (1-3) credit hours clinical completion course, NURS 778, is available for students who need additional course credits to complete the 500 required clinical hours.
+NURS 782 can be completed at the student's pace.
+This is a variable credit hour course.
+Students may elect to take the course one-three (1-3) credit hours per semester.
+One (1) credit hour = 84 clinical contact hours.
+A total of 504 clinical hour must be completed to earn this certificate.